 Students are prepared to become leaders and role models, with extensive leadership and policy knowledge gained through research alongside faculty.
 Each program has a focus on diversity and equity of education for all students at all levels of education.
 Graduate students learn the importance of collaboration between administrators and their educational community that promotes successful learning and opportunity.

 The PHEL Ph.D. program prepares students in the scholarly study of higher education.
 Through research across departments within the university, students gain first-hand experience into effective applications, policies, and leadership skills used in academia by faculty and staff.
 Students also learn how universities function as advocates for social justice and support increasingly diverse student populations.
 This program starts in the fall semester.

-Beginning summer 2019, the Executive Ed.D. in Higher Education Leadership program will prepare students for higher education leadership careers.
+The Executive Ed.D. in Higher Education Leadership program prepares students for higher education leadership careers.
 Students will learn competencies in social justice, equity, research, organization, and technology that contribute to aspects of a qualified educational leader.
 This program is designed for working professionals to be completed within 30 months and starts in the first summer session.